cj1128/tiny-x64-helloworld/README.md

 `gcc -T link.lds` and we get 584 bytes, a huge step 🔥.

-## step6: assembly
+## Step6: Assembly

 Can we do better?
 There is nothing we can do inside the C world, it's time to move to the lower level.

-Handmade assembly seems terrfying, just give it a try, you will find it's actually very interesting.
+Let's write some assembly code!
+It sounds terrfying, but just give it a try, you will find it's actually very interesting.

-You are like the God, you can control everyting!
+We are the God of computer, we can control everyting!

 ```nasm
 section .data